bonavadeur/ikukantai/README.md

 ### 3.1.
 System requirements

-+ Three nodes are Physical Machine or VIrtual Machine, least 4 CPU and 6GB RAM each node
++ Three nodes are Physical Machine or Virtual Machine, least 4 CPU and 6GB RAM each node
 + Ubuntu-Server or Ubuntu Desktop version 20.04
 + Kubernetes version 1.26.3
 + Calico installed on Kubernetes cluster